atlarge-research/yardstick/docs/tutorial.md

 In contrast to traditional games, Minecraft gives players fine-grained control over the environment.
 Players can be creative and alter the environment to their liking.
 Players can decide to create buildings, mines, farms, logical circuits, and other constructions.
-Minecraft's success has led to the creation of hundreds of similar games, which we collectively refer to as _Minecraft-like games_.
+Minecraft's success has led to the creation of hundreds of similar games, which we collectively refer to as _Minecraft-like games_ (MLGs).

+Unfortunately, it is difficult for MLG players to play together due to severe performance limitations.
+The modifiable and complex virtual environment is difficult to scale to a large number of players, resulting in virtual worlds whose scalability reaches only around 200 concurrent players under favorable conditions.
+This is orders of magnitudes lower than today's most scalable worlds, such as EVE Online, which can scale to thousands of concurrent players in a single environment.
+The only way MLG operators can support their high player numbers and sustain their high popularity is by splitting players across a large number of small instances, preventing players from playing together in large groups.

+In this tutorial, you make your first steps into exploring the performance of MLGs by running performance evaluation experiments with Yardstick,<sup id="a3">[3](#fn3)</sup><sup>,</sup><sup id="a4">[4](#fn4)</sup> our MLG benchmark.

 ## Setting Up